 Therefore, it remains unclear what kind of information is sent/received to/from General Magic in cleartext.

 Finally, we looked at the patch level of /e/.
 It reports “February 5, 2019.”
 We used SnoopSnitch 2.0.8 (available on F-Droid) to check the patch status.
 SnoopSnitch reported only one patch missing.
 However, the current version doesn’t check for patches newer than patch level October 2018.

 However, /e/ provided frequent Android updates so far.
 The official, no longer maintained, LineageOS ROM for Moto G4 is stuck at patch level October 2018.

 Keep in mind that keeping your Android ROM up-to-date is essential; however, even an up-to-date Android patch level won’t fix vulnerabilities in other chips (e.g., GPS, broadband) of your smartphone.

 /e/ Foundation websites

 Finally, we looked at three different websites of the /e/ Foundation.

 The main website is e.foundation.
-The website is based on WordPress 5.0.4, and WooCommerce 3.5.4.
+The website is based on WordPress 5.0.4 and WooCommerce 3.5.4.
 The current version of WooCommerce is 3.5.6 (released on March 7, 2019).
 WooCommerce 3.5.5 (released on February 20, 2019) contains security-related fixes.
-WordPress versions prior to 5.1.1 are likely vulnerable to several critical bugs discovered in the last weeks (we wrote about them on Mastodon).
+WordPress versions before 5.1.1 are likely vulnerable to several critical bugs discovered in the last weeks (we wrote about them on Mastodon).
 The web server seems to be hosted in France by Scaleway (Online SAS), and likely runs Apache 2.4.10 on Debian 8.

 /e/’s GitLab instance is hosted by OVH SAS.
 Their GitLab comes with more security features than their website.